-This is one that will really test your limits but you’ll need a friend to help.
+- This one will test your limits, but you’ll need a friend to help.

-- Squats – 3 sets 8-10 reps with maximum weight possible.
+- Squats – 3 sets of 8-10 reps with maximum weight possible

 Target Your Glutes

-- Dumbell squat – 4 sets 8-10 reps with maximum weight possible.
+- Dumbell squat – 4 sets of 8-10 reps with maximum weight possible

 - Kickback – 3 sets of 10-12 reps

 - Deadlift – 4 of 8-10 reps; the last rep should be nearly impossible for you